|

 The table below summarizes the Annotators currently supported and the Annotations that they generate.

-Depending on which annotators you use, please cite the corresponding papers on: POS tagging, NER, parsing, or coreference resolution.
+Depending on which annotators you use, please cite the corresponding papers on: POS tagging, NER, parsing (with parse annotator), dependency parsing (with depparse annotator), coreference resolution, or sentiment.

 To construct a Stanford CoreNLP object from a given set of properties, use StanfordCoreNLP(Properties props).
 This method creates the pipeline using the annotators given in the "annotators" property (see above for an example setting).
-The complete list of accepted annotator names is listed in the first column of the table at the top of this page.
+The complete list of accepted annotator names is listed in the first column of the table above.
 To parse an arbitrary text, use the annotate(Annotation document) method.

 The code below shows how to create and use a Stanford CoreNLP object: